On the Convergence of Prior-Guided Zeroth-Order Optimization Algorithms: Greedy descent framework and PRGF algorithm

+\end{theorem} \begin{remark} In our results, the convergence rate depends on $\E_t[C_t]$ in a more complicated way than only depending on $\E[C_t]=\E[\E_t[C_t]]$.
+For concrete cases, one may need to study the concentration properties of $\E_t[C_t]$ besides its expectation, as in the proofs of Theorems~\ref{thm:prgf-smooth} and \ref{thm:prgf-strong} when we analyze History-PRGF, a special implementation in the greedy descent framework.

-\end{theorem} \begin{remark} In the strongly convex case, currently we cannot directly obtain a final bound of $\E[\delta_T]$.
+In the strongly convex case, currently we cannot directly obtain a final bound of $\E[\delta_T]$.
 However, the form of Eq.~\eqref{eq:strong} is still useful since it roughly tells us that $\delta_T$ converges as the denominator $\exp\left(-\frac{\tau}{L'}\sum_{t=0}^{T-1}\E_t[C_t]\right)$.
-In Sec.~\ref{sec:history-prgf}, when we analyze History-PRGF, a special implementation in the greedy-descent framework, we will turn this intuition into a rigorous theorem since in that case we can prove that the denominator has a nice concentration property. \end{remark} \begin{remark} If we have a lower bound of $\E_t[C_t]$, e.g. $\E_t[C_t]\geq a>0$, then we directly obtain that $\E[\delta_T]\leq \frac{2L' R^2}{a(T+1)}$ for Thm.~\ref{thm:smooth}, and $\E[\delta_T]\leq \delta_0 \exp(-\frac{\tau}{L'}aT)$ for Thm.~\ref{thm:strong}.
-These could recover the ideal convergence rate for RGF estimator and the worst-case convergence rate for PRGF estimator, as explained in Exp.~\ref{exp:generalized-rgf} and \ref{exp:new-prgf}. \end{remark}
+For History-PRGF, we will turn this intuition into a rigorous theorem (Theorem~\ref{thm:prgf-strong}) since in that case we can prove that the denominator has a nice concentration property. \end{remark} \begin{remark} If we have a lower bound of $\E_t[C_t]$, e.g. $\E_t[C_t]\geq a>0$, then we directly obtain that $\E[\delta_T]\leq \frac{2L' R^2}{a(T+1)}$ for Theorem~\ref{thm:smooth}, and $\E[\delta_T]\leq \delta_0 \exp(-\frac{\tau}{L'}aT)$ for Theorem~\ref{thm:strong}.
+These could recover the ideal convergence rate for RGF estimator and the worst-case convergence rate for PRGF estimator, as explained in Examples~\ref{exp:generalized-rgf} and \ref{exp:new-prgf}. \end{remark}

-From Theorems~\ref{thm:smooth} and~\ref{thm:strong}, we see that a larger value of $\E_t[C_t]$ would lead to a better bound.
-To find a good choice of $v_t$ in Alg.~\ref{alg:greedy-descent}, it becomes natural to discuss the following problem.
-Suppose in an iteration in Alg.~\ref{alg:greedy-descent}, we query the directional derivative oracle at $x_t$ along $q$ directions $\{u_i\}_{i=1}^q$ (maybe randomly chosen) and obtain the values of $\{\nabla f(x_t)^\top u_i\}_{i=1}^q$.
-We could use this information to construct a random vector $v_t$.
-We note that $\E_t[C_t]=\E_{u_1,\ldots, u_q}[\E_{v_t}[C_t]]$, so what is the $v_t$ that maximizes $\E_{v_t}[C_t|u_1,\ldots, u_q]$?
-To answer this question, we prove the following proposition based on Proposition~1 in \cite{meier2019improving} and additional justification.
+From Theorems~\ref{thm:smooth} and~\ref{thm:strong}, we see that a larger value of $C_t$ would lead to a better bound.
+To find a good choice of $v_t$ in Algorithm~\ref{alg:greedy-descent}, it becomes natural to discuss the following problem.
+Suppose in an iteration in Algorithm~\ref{alg:greedy-descent}, we query the directional derivative oracle at $x_t$ along $q$ directions $\{u_i\}_{i=1}^q$ (maybe randomly chosen) and obtain the values of $\{\nabla f(x_t)^\top u_i\}_{i=1}^q$.
+We could use this information to construct a vector $v_t$.
+What is the $v_t$ that maximizes $C_t$ s.t. $\|v_t\|=1$?
+To answer this question, we give the following proposition based on Proposition~1 in \cite{meier2019improving} and additional justification.